carlosgj/ashcomm/README.md

 ################################################################################

-ASHCOMM is a program to collect data from Ashtech Z12 and micro-Z GPS receivers and generate reports in RINEX 2.11 format that can be post- processed to determine precise location and timing information.
+ashcomm.py is a program to collect data from Ashtech Z12 and micro-Z GPS receivers and generate reports in RINEX 2.11 format that can be post- processed to determine precise location and timing information.